Substance Use & Sex

 What Chemsex Is Usually Solving

 “I wasn’t on drugs.
 I was on sober.
-And sober was the problem.” — a client, in session
+And sober was the problem.”
+A client, in session.

 The Specific Risk of GHB and GBL

 GHB and GBL have the narrowest margin between recreational dose and overdose of any substance commonly used in chemsex contexts.
 This margin is highly sensitive to other substances, including alcohol, and varies significantly between individuals and occasions.
 If you are currently using and have any concern about your physical safety, please seek medical support alongside any psychological work.
-These are not alternatives — they run alongside each other.
+These are not alternatives.
+They run alongside each other.

 In the UK: GMFA and Terrence Higgins Trust provide chemsex-specific harm reduction support.
 The psychological work offered here complements rather than replaces those services.